 - C.12.8.2.1 The Innovation District identified on Schedule "C.12.A" includes lands in the Innovation Hub, Landmark Gateway and Village Centre designations.
 This area will be a focus for employment uses in the MEV. - C.12.8.2.2 The Innovation District is intended to accommodate 1,939 knowledge-based jobs by 2031 and 2,500 jobs at full build-out. - C.12.8.2.3 To achieve these targets, the Innovation District shall include a significant amount of office or other employment space.
 Employment uses shall occupy a minimum of 15% of the planned total gross floor area proposed in each development block.

-Development applications will demonstrate how the proposal contributes to the achievement of the jobs target.

-- C.12.8.2.4 To encourage the development of buildings which will accommodate employment uses maximum permitted height may be exceeded by one storey for every storey of office uses, up to a maximum of five additional storeys provided that a minimum of 10,000 square metres of office space is provided on a lot. - C.12.8.2.5 Low density commercial or employment uses, including any buildings of less than two storeys, shall not be permitted in the Innovation District.
+Development applications will demonstrate how the proposal contributes to the achievement of the jobs target. - C.12.8.2.4 To encourage the development of buildings which will accommodate employment uses maximum permitted height may be exceeded by one storey for every storey of office uses, up to a maximum of five additional storeys provided that a minimum of 10,000 square metres of office space is provided on a lot. - C.12.8.2.5 Low density commercial or employment uses, including generally any buildings of less than two storeys, shall not be permitted in the Innovation District.
+Single storey commercial uses may only be permitted, where: - a) the single storey component is physically connected and integrated with a larger multi-storey development; or, - b) the development block is designed and planned to achieve a minimum floor space index (FSI) of 1.2.